-Academic, Industry/Govt, Technical Guidelines
+Academic, Industry/Government, Technical Guidelines

 Academic Submission Guidelines

-The sessions should aim to engage and stimulate significant discussions on teaching, professional development, and broadening participation topics that would appeal to faculty and administrators, as well as students (undergraduate and/or graduate).
+Sessions should aim to engage and stimulate significant discussions on teaching, professional development, and broadening participation topics that would appeal to faculty and administrators, as well as students (undergraduate and/or graduate).

 Industry/Government Submission Guidelines